yingzhenwang/AI_Website/documentation/technical-documentation.md

 - Include equipment instructions
 - Save recipes for later use
 - "Cook" recipes (deduct ingredients from inventory)
+- Display "Ready to Cook" recipes that can be made with current inventory

 ## API Endpoints